-Welcoming the adoption of the UN General Assembly resolution 65/66 calling for the convening of the Fourth special Session of the General Assembly devoted to Disarmament (SSOD-IV),
+Welcoming the adoption of the UN General Assembly resolution 66/26 calling for the convening of the Fourth special Session of the General Assembly devoted to Disarmament (SSOD-IV),

-- 1. Underscores the need to evolve a new and balanced consensus in the area of disarmament, arms control, non-proliferation and related security matters as a means to promote international and regional peace and security; - 2.
-Strongly supports the convening of the Fourth Special Session of the General Assembly as soon as possible with a view to evolving a new and balanced consensus, taking into account the existing and emerging challenges in the area of disarmament and non-proliferation; - 3.
-Taking note of the fact that Heads of State or Government of Non-Aligned Movement (NAM) supported the convening of the Fourth Special Session of the General Assembly which would offer the opportunity to review, from a perspective more in tune with the current international situation, the most critical aspects of the disarmament process and to mobilize the international community and public opinion in favour of the elimination of nuclear and other weapons of mass destruction and of the control and reduction of conventional weapons.
+1. Underscores the need to evolve a new and balanced consensus in the area of disarmament, arms control, non-proliferation and related security matters as a means to promote international and regional peace and security;

+2. Strongly supports the convening of the Fourth Special Session of the General Assembly as soon as possible with a view to evolving a new and balanced consensus, taking into account the existing and emerging challenges in the area of disarmament and non-proliferation;

+3. Taking note of the fact that Heads of State or Government of Non-Aligned Movement (NAM) supported the convening of the Fourth Special Session of the General Assembly which would offer the opportunity to review, from a perspective more in tune with the current international situation, the most critical aspects of the disarmament process and to mobilize the international community and public opinion in favour of the elimination of nuclear and other weapons of mass destruction and of the control and reduction of conventional weapons based on the principle of undiminished security of the parties with a view to promoting or enhancing stability at a lower military level, taking into account the need of all States to protect their security.

-- 4. Reiterating its conviction that the Fourth Special Session of the General Assembly can set the future course of action in the fields of disarmament, arms control, non-proliferation and related international security matters. - 5.
-Emphasizing the importance of multilateralism in the process of disarmament, arms control, non-proliferation and related international security matters. - 6.
-Requests all OIC Member States to actively participate in the preparatory process for this Special Session; - 7.
-Encourages in this context the efforts in order to reach an agreement on a balanced and comprehensive Programme of Work for the Conference on Disarmament and invites the States Members of the Conference on Disarmament to consider positively all the proposals made in the CD to this end, including to facilitate an early commencement of negotiations on nuclear disarmament; - 8.
-Requests the Secretary General to submit a report thereon to the 39th Session of the Council of Foreign Ministers.
+4. Reiterating its conviction that the Fourth Special Session of the General Assembly can set the future course of action in the fields of disarmament, arms control, non-proliferation and related international security matters.

+5. Emphasizing the importance of multilateralism in the process of disarmament, arms control, non-proliferation and related international security matters.

+6. Requests all OIC Member States to actively participate in the preparatory process for this Special Session;

+7. Encourages in this context the efforts in order to reach an agreement on a balanced and comprehensive Programme of Work for the Conference on Disarmament and invites the States Members of the Conference on Disarmament to consider positively all the proposals made in the CD to this end, including to facilitate an early commencement of negotiations on nuclear disarmament;

+8. Requests the Secretary General to submit a report thereon to the 40th Session of the Council of Foreign Ministers.

-CONSIDERATION OF THE RELEVANT INITIATIVES AND PROPOSALS IN THE FIELD OF CONVENTIONAL ARMS
+RESOLUTION No. 26/39-POL ON CONSIDERATION OF THE RELEVANT INITIATIVES AND PROPOSALS IN THE FIELD OF CONVENTIONAL ARMS

-The Thirty-eight Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan, from 26-28 Rajab 1432 H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),